DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 [Find teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in languages and physics.

-You must come to the UK on one of the following visas:
+Secondly, you must come to the UK on one of the following visas:

 * Skilled worker visa
 * Student visa